isc-projects/bind9/doc/arm/reference.rst

-One is in plain-text format, dumped to the file specified by the :any:`statistics-file` configuration option; the other is remotely accessible via a statistics channel when the :any:`statistics-channels` statement is specified in the configuration file (see :ref:`statschannels`.)
+One is in plain-text format, dumped to the file specified by the :any:`statistics-file` configuration option; the other is remotely accessible via a statistics channel when the :any:`statistics-channels` statement is specified in the configuration file.

 .. _statsfile: